Charging your business for mobile phone costs

 Sole Trader or Partner

-If you're trading as a sole trader or a partner in a business, you basically have two choices:
+If you're trading as a sole trader or a partner in a business, you basically have two choices for charging mobile phone costs to your business:

 - Have two phones with one exclusively for work.
 You can then claim all the costs relating to the work phone through your business (including claiming the VAT element against your VAT bill if you're VAT registered and not on the VAT flat rate scheme).